 Get properties under contract and flip them for a profit as soon as possible.

 Sounds like a no-brainer, right?

-Obviously this is the ideal outcome that every real estate investor is striving for, but how exactly are YOU planning to do this?
+This is the ideal outcome every seller strives for, but how exactly are YOU planning to do this?
 After all, it’s easier said than done.

-When most people are on a mission to sell a property, they’ll start out with things like:
+When most people are on a mission to sell a property, they’ll start with things like:

 - Calling a real estate agent to list it for sale

 - Blasting an email out to their Buyers List

 - Going straight to Craigslist and listing it for free